Train Show Day One

 This photo, below, shows how crowded this show can get.
 Getting at some of the layouts can be difficult especially for viewing some of the best modules of these giant layouts.
 On this first day, the attendance was just over 14,000 visitors...

 This, below, is another one of the many modules on one of the large layouts that is part of the show every year.
-I always refer to this scene as Bluesville... a town in a story written by the talented musician Harry Connick Jr.
+I always refer to this scene as Bluesville... a fictitious town in a story written by the talented musician, Harry Connick Jr.

 In "The Happy Elf", Bluesville is a depressing town of sad, unhappy people living in the seemingly perpetual darkness of a steep, deep valley that is shaded from sunlight for entire days except for a few seconds at noon when the sun is directly overhead.
-This is a nice scene with trains passing on the bridge spanning this steep valley...
+This module, below, is a nice scene, also mostly in darkness for the same reason as Bluesville, with trains passing on the bridge spanning this steep valley...

-I'm not too fond of most of the attempts at modeling autumn but this module depicting autumn was worthy of a photo.
-Most modelers make colors appear florescent but this module was very accurate in color which was really nice to see...
+I'm not too fond of most of the attempts at modeling autumn on many model railroads but this module depicting autumn was worthy of a photo.
+Most modelers tend to make their autumn colors appear almost florescent but this module was very accurate in color which was really nice to see... plus, the colors of the homemade model trees in the foreground perfectly match the autumn background.
+This whole layout was nicely done with a great eye for color, shades and hues!

 Another fiber optic campfire... a nice little detail...

 There was a layout for sale at the show.
-This highly detailed O gauge model railroad appeared to be 4'x12' in size.
-Retail cost of everything not including all the labor involved in building this layout is probably north of a few thousand dollars... or even north of $10,000 including all the trains and control system... so maybe a finished purchase cost of around $20,000?
+This highly detailed three-rail O gauge model railroad appeared to be 4'x12' in size.
+My very rough estimate of the retail cost of everything not including all the labor involved in building this layout is probably north of a few thousand dollars... or even north of $10,000 including all the trains and control system... so maybe a finished purchase cost of around $20,000?

 The following six photos are of this layout...